Coordinator of Learning Support & Inclusion Dalal Juma, Upper Division Director Darel Shelton & Lower Division Director Jason Hooper

 Before she came to Forsyth, Mrs. Deken taught science and language arts in both public and parochial schools in Kansas City, St. Charles, and St. Louis.
 At Forsyth, she taught science to Grades 2-5 before moving into the sixth grade science position in 2015; she chairs the Science Committee.
 In 2012, Mrs. Deken and Mr. Paradise were the first recipients of the Sayers/Williams Endowment Award.
 She received a Missouri Department of Conservation Discover Grant, initiated Forsyth’s Stream Team, and serves on the Go Green Forsyth!
 Committee.
 Grade 6 science has its own lab with the other sixth grade classrooms.

-Languages: Alice Barnard, Sarah Smith, and Pat Horgan
+Languages: Alice Barnard, Sarah Harrington, and Pat Horgan

 LOWER SCHOOL SPANISH